 Aside from the reality that the piles are not one-dimensional, is the realization that nearly all of the above folks give a lot more than two shits about their kiddos.
 It’s a lot easier for our brains to make neat piles of “those who care” and “those who don’t” – to fold them by color and size like stacks of t-shirts at the Gap.
 It makes things easier to understand; it keeps our belief systems – about ourselves, and humanity and right and wrong – orderly and easy.

 But like most issues, it’s way more complex than that.
 Because rather than there being two even stacks of “the ones who care” and “the ones who don’t,” is a huge heap of unfolded shirts in various sizes, colors and levels of distress.
 But they all sit on the same table.
 And are you ready for this?

 They all care.

 Sometimes it can be easier to identify ourselves by what we are not, rather than what we are.
-This lack of depth, this unwillingness to share the struggle, this denial of oppressive realities; the way we turn our backs on our suffering sisters and mutter to ourselves about her stupidity; the way we motivate ourselves to survive through division, through elevation and superiority are visceral reminders of our own pregnant servitude and attempts to survive.
+This lack of depth, this unwillingness to share the struggle, this denial of oppressive realities; the way we turn our backs on others and mutter to ourselves about their stupidity; the way we motivate ourselves to survive through division, through elevation and superiority are visceral reminders of our own attempts to survive.

-It matters that women are being jailed for poor pregnancy outcomes.
+It matters that people are being jailed for poor pregnancy outcomes.

-It matters that women are having tests performed in secret in order to incriminate them.
+It matters that people are having tests performed in secret in order to incriminate them.

-It matters that babies are being pried from their mother’s arms as another deems her worthiness to parent.
+It matters that babies are being pried from their parent’s arms as another deems their worthiness to parent.

-It matters not just to the women specifically affected; it matters to us all.
-It matters because it represents a foundational choke-hold on the whole of Womankind.
+It matters not just to those specifically affected; it matters to us all.
+It matters because it represents a foundational choke-hold on pregnant people.